zella0/candy_crush_practice/readme.md

 ### Crushing Candy Code

-A local chain of candy stores has hired you to draw conclusions from there sales data.
-Each store keeps track of their inventory sales in a slightly different manner.
-Use the following data sets contained in data.js to complete the following exercises.
+A local chain of candy stores has hired you to draw conclusions from their sales data.
+This is made difficult by the fact that each store keeps track of their own inventory sales in a slightly different manner.
+Use the data sets contained in data.js to complete the following exercises.

 ### Exercises